The Kyle and Jackie O Show: First Calls & Last Calls

-Every weekday morning at 6:20 a.m. and 9:50 a.m., listeners can call 13 1065 to talk about anything directly with Kyle and Jackie O.
+Every weekday morning at 6:20 am and 9:50 am, listeners could call to talk about anything directly with Kyle and Jackie O.

 Other games and segments

 Tradie vs. Lady

-Played every morning just after 6am, two listeners phone in, a male who will represent the tradies, and a female who will represent the ladies.
-The callers are asked 3 questions each; the tradie is asked lady questions, and the lady is asked tradie questions.
+Played every morning just after 6:00 am, two listeners phoned in, a male who would represent the tradies, and a female who would represent the ladies.
+The callers were asked 3 questions each; the tradie was asked lady questions, and the lady was asked tradie questions.

 What's in Jackie's Mouth?

-Every Friday, Jackie places an item in her mouth.
-Listeners are given clues with sexual innuendo and are asked to assume what the object is.
-The listener who correctly identifies the object wins a prize, usually concert tickets.
-This game is alternating between others.
+Every Friday, Jackie placed an item in her mouth.
+Listeners were given clues with sexual innuendo and were asked to assume what the object is.
+The listener who correctly identified the object won a prize, usually concert tickets.
+This game alternated between others.

 5-in-10

-Listeners phone in to play 5-in-10.
-The team give out a broad category and listeners must identify 5 specific items of that area in 10 seconds.
-This game is alternating between others.
+Listeners phoned in to play 5-in-10.
+The team gave out a broad category and listeners had to identify five specific items of that area in ten seconds.
+This game alternated between others.